guillermo-navas-palencia/clogistic/README.rst

 Examples
 ========

-clogistic can flawlessly replace the scikit-learn LogisticRegression import when constraints are required:
+clogistic can flawlessly replace the scikit-learn LogisticRegression import when bounds or linear constraints are required:

 .. code-block:: python